 Concerning accreditation or certification: The value of any accredited university, accredited bible college or accredited online seminary degree is subjective.
 It relates to the amount of work that goes into earning the degree, the student’s attitude and aptitude, and external circumstances related to the school itself.
 Other contributing factors are the student’s surroundings environment, including home life and daily schedule, and his/her experience.

-Accreditation is found only in the United States of America, as all other countries regulate colleges and universities through government approval.
+Accreditation is common in the United States of America, as all other countries regulate colleges and universities through government approval.
 In the United States, accreditation is a voluntary process governed by independent accrediting agencies that are either recognized by the federal government or not.
 The license to operate a college or university is regulated by the state government and is not considered accreditation.
 Each state has different guidelines concerning universities, seminaries, and Bible colleges.

 Letʹs clear something up that has resulted in the persecution and disrespect of many good Bible Colleges and Seminaries.
 There are some who believe that a school should not to be recognized unless it is accredited by a government‐approved accreditor.
 This is unfair and untrue.
 While there are accreditation mills and degree mills, there are also good non‐governmentally regulated colleges, universities and seminaries; as well as good non‐governmentally regulated educational evaluation organizations.
 There exists today several qualified organizations that offer certification to educationally qualified Bible Colleges and Seminaries.